KumarAbhinav01/canteen-bitd/README.md

 - Omise API Version 2019-05-29

 ## Note
-- To use Omise API in PHP language for your project, go to https://github.com/omise/omise-php.
-For more information about Omise Payment API, visit https://www.omise.co/docs
+- The integration of Omise API into your PHP project is facilitated through https://github.com/omise/omise-php.
+For a thorough understanding of the Omise Payment API, refer to https://www.omise.co/docs.
-- Food images included in the img folder.
+- A rich collection of food images is conveniently stored in the project's img folder.
-- To install the SaiCafe app, download and install XAMPP, download this repository and put into directory (C:/xampp/htdocs/), import database and name it saicafe in phpMyAdmin (http://localhost/phpmyadmin) using file Saicafe.sql, start Apache and MySQL services, then run and access by using web browser (http://localhost/saicafe/) and enjoy.
+- Installation of the Canteen BITD app is straightforward:
+    1. Download and install XAMPP.
+    2. Download this repository and place it within the directory (C:/xampp/htdocs/).
+    3. Import the database using the provided Saicafe.sql file in phpMyAdmin (http://localhost/phpmyadmin).
+    4. Initiate the Apache and MySQL services via XAMPP.
+    5. Access the app through your preferred web browser (http://localhost/canteen-bitd/).
-- You can register for the customer account and log in.
-To log in with shop account, press the log in with shop account under login page.
-Add shop account using the admin mode.
-Access admin mode by clicking at the first name in the footer at the customer log in page.
-You can look up
+- Both user and shop owner accounts are accommodated, with the latter accessible through the "Log in with shop account" option.
+Admin mode can be accessed by clicking on the first name in the footer on the customer login page.
+Shop accounts can be effectively managed within the admin mode.

+Experience the power of Canteen BITD as it revolutionizes the food ordering process.
+By embracing modern technology and intuitive design, we aim to enhance user satisfaction, reduce wait times, and elevate the overall canteen experience.
+Should you require any assistance or encounter inquiries, our dedicated development team is here to support you.
+Embrace the future of food ordering with Canteen BITD!

-## Members
+## License

-- Magesh K
-- Keertheshwaran G
-- SelvaNarayanan A
+This project is licensed under the [MIT License](LICENSE).